10531 4S Commons Drive,

 Later, after completing two years of voluntary missionary service for The Church of Jesus Christ of Latter-Day Saints, Mike returned home to begin the next chapter of his life.
 While he was away however, his parents had divorced, sold the family home, and moved out of the area.
 Wanting to stay in San Diego but having limited means and nowhere to live, Mike moved into a small studio apartment with a friend.

 “Bev must have seen some things in me that I couldn’t quite see in myself at that time,” says Mike.
 “She had a strong faith and a belief, and still does to this day, that things would always work out.”
 After consulting with a career guidance counselor, Mike decided upon a career in banking.
 “The guy asked me what I liked.
 I told him, ‘People and money…and not necessarily in that order’, so banking seemed like a good place to start.”
 In true, self-made-man bootstraps fashion, and with less than a few months before getting married, Mike borrowed a bike from a friend to ride up and down Garnet Ave in Pacific Beach to apply for a job.

 He was quickly hired as a part time teller at a local bank.
 “I was hired mostly because I didn’t have any formal education at the time and the branch manager thought I was hungry enough to be teachable.
 I was later told that the other reason she hired me was because I was tall and a guy.
-The branch only had women working there at that time, and they needed someone tall to change the ceiling lightbulbs and also possibly protect them from any would be robbers.”
+The branch only had women working there at that time, and they needed someone tall to change the ceiling light bulbs and possibly protect them from any would be robbers.”